jnozzi/cocoadev.com/markdown/MethodSwizzling.md

  }

-and here it's used to implement an General/NSObject category adding swizzling methods to all classes:
+and here it's used to implement an NSObject category adding swizzling methods to all classes:

  @interface NSObject (AWHSwizzle)
  + (void)swizzleMethod:(SEL)orig_sel withMethod:(SEL)alt_sel;